YinchuanHe/GamePlaner/README.md

    ```
 3. Fire up the dev server with `npm run dev` and open `http://localhost:3000`.
 4. Head to `/signup` to create an account, then `/login` to start planning.
-5. After logging in, your browser will prompt you to enable notifications.
-Allow it to receive event updates.
+5. After logging in, the site asks permission to send push notifications and you can install it like any PWA.
+Allow notifications to get updates for new events and registrations.

 That's it.
 Short, sweet, and probably unstable—handle with care!